-Independent learning is the goal.
-It is at the independent stage that students can demonstrate and apply understanding of concepts and skills.
-They can complete a task without support from the teacher.
+Independent learning is the ultimate goal.
+It is at the independent stage that students are able to demonstrate and apply understanding of concepts and skills.
+They are able to complete a task without support from the teacher.
 The challenge most teachers face is the tendency to move from telling students what to do to expecting them to complete the work independently.
 For many students, this leap is too great, and as a result they experience frustration and a lack of success.
 By gradually releasing responsibility, this problem can be alleviated.